ctrox/zeropod/README.md

   to the restored application.
 * All subsequent connections go directly to the application without any proxying and performance impact.
-* An eBPF trace is used to track the last TCP activity on the running application.
+* An eBPF probe is used to track the last TCP activity on the running application.
 This helps zeropod delay checkpointing if there is recent activity.
 This avoids too much flapping on a service that is frequently used.